stuart-n-wilson/mtcars_regression/README.md

                 trace = 0)
 ```

 To visualise this, we can look at how the AIC (Akaike Information Criterion) decreases with different variables being introduced.
-This measures the models improved but penalises complexity so is ideal for step regression analysis.
+This measures the models improvement but penalises complexity so is ideal for step regression analysis.

 ```R
 > forward_mpg$anova